ma2701/space-invaders/README.md

 sbt> run Driver
 ```

-This is my take on the Space invader game.
+This is my version of the Space invader game.
 It was done as a fun project using Scala.

 Every 10K points the player is rewarded with an extra life.

-As the player shoots invaders and gets points the game becomes more and more difficult as in invaders move around faster and the bombs they drop also drop at a faster rate.
+As the player shoots invaders and gets points the game becomes more and more difficult as in

+invaders move around faster and the bombs they drop also drop at a faster rate.

 TODO: